-That was odd to hear, especially from someone who had known me since infancy, but it was even more complex to digest.
-I called a preacher-friend to talk.
-Surely a pastor would be able to identify one of his own, right?
+That was odd to hear, especially from someone who had known me since infancy.
+It was even more complex to digest.
+After she told me, I immediately called a preacher-friend to talk.
+Surely a pastor would be able to tell me if I was supposed to be a pastor, right?
 However, our conversation revolved around profession and calling and denomination and theology.
 Those were the words I was afraid of.
 They didn’t make much sense to me.
-So naturally, I abandoned the thought altogether.
+I hung up and abandoned the thought altogether.

-As much as I wanted to shake it, the word pastor kept hanging around in conversations and subtle suggestions.
+But as much as I wanted to shake it, the word pastor kept hanging around in conversations and subtle suggestions.
 A friend would approach me about a struggling marriage or someone would reach out for guidance after reading my book.
-In time, those inquiries have only increased.
+Those inquiries have only increased.

 Sometimes I would wake up in the middle of the night, my mind racing—a mixture of confusion and angst.
 Fear constantly told me that I was unqualified and incapable, but I couldn’t escape the conviction that I felt.